 2. Selecting a Line

-Most lines have a completely unique feature, like Celebrity's Lawn Club Grill with a half-acre of real grass. - Photo by Celebrity Cruises
+Most lines have their own unique features, like Celebrity's Lawn Club Grill which boasts a half-acre of real grass. - Photo by Celebrity Cruises

-Problem: There are close to 20 major cruise lines sailing out of the U.S. alone.
-No two lines are exactly alike, and choosing the right line can make or break your vacation.
+The Problem: There are close to 20 major cruise lines sailing out of the U.S. alone.
+No two lines are exactly alike, and choosing the right one can make or break your vacation.
 Sail with the wrong line, and you can find yourself on a ship filled with screaming children when you wanted peace and quiet, or on a ship with seniors when you wanted to party.

 3. Picking a Ship and Sailing

 The Problem: By this time, you should have a destination, a potential cruise line or two, and a good idea of when you want to take your cruise.
 You’re almost done, right?
 Not even close.
 Bigger lines have dozens of ships, and while their newer vessels may be state-of-the-art, their older ships might be run-down and in desperate need of refurbishments.
 Plus, each ship has a different itinerary and embarkation ports.

 The Solution: For custom search results, punch your desired criteria (line, departure port, date) into our cruise finder.
 Clicking on a cruise will give you a wealth of reviews — which you can sort by passenger type like couple, family, etc. — plus ratings, tips, photos, and prices.